alfredricker/backtester/docs/doc.md

 indicator crosses below a threshold, etc.

-TRACKING THE LEAST AMOUNT OF DATA seems like every indicator should be passed at least 1 TimeWindow HOD(TimeWindow::Days(1))
+TRACKING THE LEAST AMOUNT OF DATA seems like every indicator should be passed at least 1 Window HOD(Window::Days(1))
 Track high of day seems simple -- you store the high of the day in the HOD struct, and every new datapoint you do a simple greater than check.
 But for sliding windows, this is a little more difficult.